-2. Use Maven properties to hold the locations of the annotated JDK and (if using annotations in comments), the Type Annotations compiler.
-Both were declared as Maven dependencies above.
-To set the value of these properties automatically, you will use the Maven Dependency plugin.
+2. Use Maven properties to hold the locations of the annotated JDK.
+It was declared as Maven dependencies above.
+To set the value of this property automatically, you will use the Maven Dependency plugin.

-First, create the properties in the properties section of the POM:
+First, create the property in the properties section of the POM: